Qubes-Community/Contents/README.md

 List currently in construction.

 ### Community project's
-These are extensive works which incorporate multiple of inter-connected scripts and coding, long list of identical works, problems which also may require their own issue tracking lists, as well as a larger collaboration of community developers.
+These are extensive works which incorporate multiple of inter-connected scripts and coding, problems which also may require their own issue tracking lists, as well as a larger collaboration of community developers.
 Community project's hold a repository on their own.
 List currently in construction.

 ### Community guide's